predatorx7/launcher_helper/README.md

 # launcher_helper

-This package helps to get list of installed applications, launching them application and getting phone's wallpaper.
-It only supports Android.
+This package helps to reduce work when creating a launcher.
+In the current build, it can get list of installed applications, launching them and getting phone's wallpaper.
+Only Android is supported.

 ## Usage